laminlabs/lamin-blog/docs/intro-to-laminr.md

 [Source](https://lamin.ai/laminlabs/training/transform/KFtlfbCiP9Bm000A).

-This is something that is very useful when using Lamin: you get the exact code that went into the production of the artifact.
-You might be able to point to the script on the computer that you used or what not.
-But what if this object was given to you by a colleague.
-Or what if you're rebooting a project that is several years old, where everyone forgot the exact details of what was done when and how?
-Now you have full access to these things so you can quickly pick up where you (or others) left off.

 You can also get the environment, which is the packages and versions thereof that were loaded at the time of running the script:

 <div style="text-align: center">